I am sure you’ve never been out in public with young children and been embarrassed by their behavior. Never, not you. Not your kids. But just…

 Will Patient, Kind, Self-Controlled Responses Work?

-It might be hard to imagine your child responding to a calm tone of voice.
+It might be hard to imagine your children responding to a calm tone of voice.
 Maybe it seems they only listen when you get angry or blurt out threats.
 However, your calm manner doesn’t mean you don’t take wrong behavior seriously.
 You can, and you should.

 When we train our children in this way, they not only learn to correct their wrong behavior — They learn what it looks like to be patient, kind, and self-controlled from their moms who are filled with the fruit of the Spirit!